Smithed-MC/Libraries/CONTRIBUTING.md

 ## Versioning
 Each library pack has their own version as well as the entire repo itself.
-Using the `Release` Github Action will produce a new release in the `releases` branch.

-Make sure you bump the version before running this action!
+When producing new releases, you'll need to ensure you properly bump the versions for the libraries you've edited.

 These can be found in the following files:
 - `packs/<pack-name>/beet.yaml` -> `version` field
+    - bump only for specific library
 - `pyproject.toml` -> `tool.poetry.version` field
+    - bumped for any change including libraries

+We follow the [semantic versioning](https://semver.org/) format for versioning:
+- `major` reserved for breaking changes (needs maintainer approval)
+- `minor` for new features and larger tweaks (usually changing user experience like updating crafter recipe)
+- `patch` for bug fixes and smaller tweaks (usually doesn't affect user experience)

+> The commit guide provides a table of contents to indicate whether a bump should be `patch` or `minor`.

 ## Releasing
-To make a new release, run the Github Action `Release` flow.
+To make a new release, run the Github Action `Release Packages` flow.
 This will produce a new set of `zips` for `Smithed` alongside pushing the library to `pypi`.